Master Metaphors

 Banyan Tree

 A banyan is a fig tree (Ficus benghalensis) whose branches produce slender vines that gravity pulls toward the ground.
-If they touch down in a fertile place, they take root and thicken into subsidiary trunks that hold up the horizontal branches and allow them to spread for great distances.
-A single banyan can thus grow to cover more than an acre.
-Here’s a photo of one that covers a city block in Maui, Hawaii.
-The banyan tree is the central metaphor for this project.
+Ones that touch down in a fertile place take root.
+These thicken into subsidiary trunks that hold up the horizontal branches and allow them to spread for great distances.
+A single banyan can thus grow to cover two to three acres.
+Here’s a photo of one that covers a city block on Maui, Hawaii, and survived the disastrous 2023 fire there.

 Trust growing out of integrity is what fertilizes this organism’s growth.
 Banyan’s model is based on consumer cooperative ownership because co-ops are the most trustworthy form of business enterprise: News co-ops will develop from readers who choose to become co-op members — the Banyan model is structured so there will be no conflict between the interests of a news co-op’s managers and the interests of the readers the co-op serves.
 The entire structure of the model must be grounded in integrity, and every decision that’s made must be examined for its impact on Banyan’s trustworthiness.

-The banyan metaphor offers some nice overtones to associate with the journalism of integrity: 1) it was under a banyan tree that the Buddha was said to be sitting when he achieved enlightenment; 2) in India banyan trees are a symbol of permanence; 3) the word banyan comes from Sanskrit meaning trader, because traders found banyan trees a good place to spread their wares.
+The banyan metaphor offers some nice overtones to associate with the journalism of integrity: 1) it was under a banyan tree that the Buddha was said to be sitting when he achieved enlightenment; 2) in their native India banyan trees are a symbol of permanence; 3) the word banyan comes from Sanskrit meaning trader, because traders found banyan trees a good place to spread their wares.

 Call and Response